 Joanna Lipper is an award-winning filmmaker, photographer and author.
-She has a PhD in Women’s Studies via the Creative Practice of Documentary Film.
 Based in London, she runs Vertumnus Productions.

 Current projects Lipper is developing to direct include a feature film adaptation of the novel Stay With Me by Ayọ̀bámi Adébáyọ̀.
 Joanna Lipper’s most recent documentary, The Supreme Price, traced the evolution of the Pro-Democracy Movement in Nigeria and efforts to increase the participation of women in leadership roles.
 The New York Times called The Supreme Price “A Door Into Africa’s Recent History.”
 The Guardian included it on a list of “Five Best Political Films in African Cinema.”
 The film received the Gucci Tribeca Spotlighting Women Documentary Award and was named Best Documentary at Africa International Film Festival (AFRIFF).
 The film was nominated for a Grierson Award and an African Movie Academy Award.